bacontime/blog-mirror/econ/childcaretime.md

 Here, I look at data from the American Time Use Survey.
-The following graphs take the time spent on Primary Childcare,[^primaryVsSecondaryChildcare] and broken it down into
+The following graphs take the time spent on Primary Childcare,[^primaryVsSecondaryChildcare] and break it down into several broad categories.

 [^primaryVsSecondaryChildcare]: The BLS uses "Primary Childcare" to refer to time spent where caring for or helping a child is the primary activity.
 "Secondary Childcare" is time spent watching a child while doing something else, like cooking.